-If you are planning to visit the courthouse, for the health and safety of visitors and court employees to the court YOU SHOULD NOT ENTER THE COURTHOUSE if you are an individual who meets the criteria of 1, 2, or 3 below.
+If you are planning to visit the courthouse, for the health and safety of visitors and court employees to the court YOU SHOULD NOT ENTER THE COURTHOUSE if you are an individual who meets one of the criteria below.

-If you meet the criteria of 1, 2 or 3 above, you should not enter the courthouse.
+If you meet the criteria above, you should not enter the courthouse.
 Instead, please contact the court as follows:

 - If you are outside of the courthouse, speak with staff at the Security Screening Station.
 They can assist you with communicating with the court if needed.

 Clackamas County is committed to maintaining access to services while keeping jurors, litigants, staff, and the public and others safe at the courthouse.
 Jurors perform a vital role in our American system of justice.
 Jury service is an important civic function that supports one of the fundamental rights of citizens - the right to have their cases decided by a jury of their peers.
 The right to a speedy trial is important for every single Oregon citizen accused of a crime, even when in the midst of a pandemic.
-Because of this constitutional right we have a new process for calling in jurors to the courthouse that includes changes that have been made for the safety and protection of all jurors.
+We have a process where participants (including jurors) may seek to reduce the risk of exposure to COVID-19 by